xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 The server configuration file consists of various parts, some of them are necessary others are optional.
 Below the `demo configuration file`_ used in the example above is explained in detail.

-The configuration file consists of 5 main parts Authentication, DatasetAttribution, Datasets, PlaceGroups and Styles.
+The configuration file consists of 5 main parts :ref:`authentication`, :ref:`dataset-attribution`, :ref:`datasets`,
+:ref:`place-groups` and :ref:`styles`.

-.. _authentication-[optional]:
+.. _authentication:
 Authentication [Optional]
 -------------------------
 In order to display data via xcube-viewer exclusively to registered and authorized users, the data served by xcube serve may be protected by adding Authentication to the server configuration.
 In order to ensure protection, a `Domain` and an `Audience` needs to be provided.
 Here authentication by `Auth0`_ is used.

 .. code:: yaml